apache/druid/docs/ingestion/concurrent-append-replace.md

 #### Add a task lock type to your ingestion job

-Next, you need to configure the task lock type for your ingestion job:
+You configure the task lock type for your ingestion job as follows:

-- For streaming jobs, the context parameter goes in your supervisor spec, and the lock type is always `APPEND`
+- For streaming jobs, the `taskLockType` context parameter goes in your supervisor spec, and the lock type is always `APPEND`.
-- For legacy JSON-based batch ingestion, the context parameter goes in your ingestion spec, and the lock type can be either `APPEND` or `REPLACE`.
+- For classic JSON-based batch ingestion, the `taskLockType` context parameter goes in your ingestion spec, and the lock type can be either `APPEND` or `REPLACE`.

 You can provide the context parameter through the API like any other parameter for ingestion job or through the UI.